 - One month furnished apartment

 - One month health insurance

 - All local transportation to and from airport and Washington, DC, for meetings and seminars

 $8,500 USD (airfare, visa fees and stipend not included)

 Baltimore, MD 21205 USA

 Applications from clinical/public health researchers, research ethics committee professionals, ethics scholars and others are welcomed.
-To allow sufficient time for visa processing and to secure housing, self-funded international applicants should apply no later than 15 February 2019.
+To allow sufficient time for visa processing and to secure housing, international applicants should apply no later than 28 February.
 Earlier application is strongly encouraged.